Valpolicella DOC

 All Valpolicella wines share a common grape formula: Corvina Veronese at 45 to 95% (with Corvinone permitted to substitute for up to 50% of the Corvina portion), Rondinella at 5 to 30%, and up to 25% other non-aromatic red varieties authorized in the province of Verona.
 Corvinone, once mistakenly considered a Corvina clone, was confirmed as a distinct variety in 1993.
 The four denominations differ primarily in winemaking technique and aging requirements.
 Standard Valpolicella DOC is a fresh, fruit-forward red meant for early drinking.
 Valpolicella Superiore must be aged a minimum of one year in wood.
 Valpolicella Ripasso DOC involves re-passing Valpolicella wine over Amarone pomace in a second fermentation, adding tannin, color, and dried-fruit complexity.
 Amarone della Valpolicella DOCG is produced from dried grapes, fermented to dryness, and aged a minimum of two years, resulting in a concentrated, high-alcohol dry red.
 Recioto della Valpolicella DOCG follows the same appassimento route but fermentation is stopped early, leaving significant residual sugar in a rich dessert wine.

-- Appassimento drying lasts approximately 90 to 120 days on special racks called arele; grapes cannot be vinified before December 1 under DOCG regulations
+- Appassimento drying for Amarone/Recioto lasts approximately 90 to 120 days on special racks called arele; grapes cannot be vinified before December 1 under DOCG regulations

-Masi Agricola, rooted in the Valpolicella Classico zone since 1772 under the Boscaini family, produces approximately 12 million bottles annually across its Veronese portfolio, making it one of the largest non-cooperative producers in the region.
-Its Costasera is among the most recognized Amarone at scale, while single-vineyard bottlings from Campolongo di Torbe and Mazzano, first released in 1958 and 1964 respectively, rank among the denomination's historic crus.
-Giuseppe Quintarelli, whose winery was founded in 1924 by Silvio Quintarelli in Negrar, became synonymous with traditional Amarone craftsmanship; its 12 hectares produce approximately 60,000 bottles annually, with Amarone aged a minimum of seven to eight years in Slavonian oak before release.
-Romano Dal Forno established his estate in 1983 in the Val d'Illasi, outside the Classico zone, with total annual production of around 5,000 cases, all wines aged in new barriques.
-Other significant producers shaping the region include Allegrini, Tedeschi, Speri, and Cantina Valpolicella Negrar, the latter founded in 1933 and producing approximately 9.5 million bottles annually across all styles.
+Masi Agricola, rooted in the Valpolicella Classico zone since 1772 under the Boscaini family, produces approximately 12 million bottles annually across its Veronese portfolio.
+Its Costasera is among the most recognised Amarone at scale, while single-vineyard bottlings from Campolongo di Torbe and Mazzano (first released in 1958 and 1964 respectively) rank among the denomination's historic crus.
+Giuseppe Quintarelli, founded in 1924 in Negrar, became synonymous with traditional Amarone craftsmanship; its 12 hectares produce approximately 60,000 bottles annually with minimum seven to eight years of Slavonian oak aging.
+Romano Dal Forno established his estate in 1983 in Val d'Illasi (outside Classico) with approximately 5,000 cases annually, all aged in new barriques.
+Other significant producers include Allegrini, Tedeschi, Speri, Bertani, and Cantina Valpolicella Negrar (founded 1933, approximately 9.5 million bottles annually).
+DOC rules: Valpolicella DOC = minimum 11% ABV; Superiore = minimum 12% + 12 months wood; Ripasso = re-fermentation on Amarone or Recioto pomace.

 - Masi Agricola: approximately 12 million bottles annually; Campolongo di Torbe and Mazzano Amarone crus first bottled in 1958 and 1964 respectively

-- Quintarelli: founded 1924 in Negrar; 12 hectares; approximately 60,000 bottles per year; Amarone aged minimum 7 to 8 years in Slavonian oak before release
+- Quintarelli: founded 1924 in Negrar; 12 hectares; Amarone aged minimum 7-8 years in Slavonian oak before release

 - Dal Forno Romano: founded 1983 in Val d'Illasi (outside Classico); 34 hectares; approximately 5,000 cases annually; exclusively aged in new barriques